tfb123/BiohazardWriteUp/README.md

 # Main hall
 From inspect element we have this info:  It is in the /diningRoom/

-Mainhall12.jpg has passphrase too(need to be open)

 # Dining room
-maxresdefault.jpg has passphrase too(need to be open)

 Inspect element the page shows us: SG93IGFib3V0IHRoZSAvdGVhUm9vbS8= (base64: How about the /teaRoom/)